-Your chicken skin should get a nice golden brown texture with hints of darker areas where it lays directly over the heat if you follow this smoker recipe.
+Your chicken skin should get a nice golden brown texture with hints of darker areas where it lays directly over the heat if you follow these recipes.

-These pork butts cook up in under 10 hours with crispy skin and loaded with flavorful juices using this smoker recipe.
+These pork butts cook up in under 10 hours with crispy skin and loaded with flavorful juices using this recipe.
+Smoked pork butt makes for great dinner recipes.
 However, you do use a brine before you smoke it, so you’ll want to let these pork butts soak overnight.
 To make the brine, you’ll need: